 This university program provides $3,500 annual awards to undergraduate students.
 The Bachelor's Program for Adults and Transfer Students selects candidates annually from students who meet the following prerequisites: transferred into the program with at least 60 credits; have demonstrated high academic achievement and community involvement and leadership; reside in the New York City area; are U.S. citizens or permanent residents; and have filed the FAFSA.

 LaGuardia Presidential Scholars must enroll for at least 18 credits each academic year (fall, spring, and summer terms), maintain a 3.0 GPA, and complete a bachelor's degree within four years.

 This need-based program is designed to recruit and retain a diverse student body.
 Degree students in all academic divisions and programs of The New School are automatically considered as long as they are U.S. citizens or permanent residents and have filed the FAFSA.

-the Kersner, Jacobson/Newcombe, or Osher scholarship but have not yet applied
+instructions for applying to the Kersner, Jacobson/Newcombe, or Osher

 For high-achieving undergraduate adult students 25 and older who are returning to finish their degrees after being out of school for five years or more.
 Community college transfer students are welcome to apply if they have been out of school for at least five years.
 Application instructions for the fall 2018-spring 2019 academic year are posted here.